^

 • Salmonella spp.

 More than 90% of all nosocomial infections are of bacterial origin.
-The causative agents of nosocomial infection are characterized by increased resistance to antimicrobial drugs.
-From 50 to 100% of nosocomial strains of staphylococcus are resistant to oxacillin and other ß-lactams, enterococci demonstrate high resistance to ampicillin, gentamicin and cephalosporins, in the foreign literature there are reports of vancomycin-resistant strains among representatives of the Enterobacteriaceae family a large proportion of producers of beta-lactamases of the extended spectrum, non-fermenting gram-negative pathogens possess the largest it has the potential to form resistance to antibiotics - most strains are insensitive to anti-synergic penicillins, cephalosporins, aminoglycosides, fluoroquinolones, some to carbapenems.
-The microbial structure and antibiotic resistance of pathogens of nosocomial infection varies depending on the profile of the hospital, the microbial profile of a particular department and the hospital as a whole, so it is necessary to conduct local microbiological monitoring.
+Nosocomial infection pathogens are characterized by increased resistance to antimicrobial drugs.
+From 50 to 100% of hospital-acquired staphylococci strains are resistant to oxacillin and other ß-lactams, enterococci demonstrate high resistance to ampicillin, gentamicin and cephalosporins, in foreign literature there are reports of vancomycin-resistant strains, among representatives of the Enterobacteriaceae family there is a large proportion of extended-spectrum beta-lactamase producers, non-fermenting gram-negative pathogens have the greatest potential for developing resistance to antibiotics - most strains are insensitive to antipseudomonal penicillins, cephalosporins, aminoglycosides, fluoroquinolones, some - to carbapenems.
+The microbial structure and antibiotic resistance of pathogens causing nosocomial infections varies depending on the hospital profile, the microbial profile of a specific department and the hospital as a whole, so it is necessary to conduct local microbiological monitoring.

-The choice of drugs for empirical therapy is a complex task, as it depends on the antibiotic resistance of microorganisms in a particular medical institution, as well as on the presence of concomitant diseases, mono- or polymicrobial etiology of the infection and its localization.
-It was found that an inadequate choice of the regime of empirical antimicrobial therapy increases the lethality in patients with nosocomial infection by more than 4 times (RR - 4.8, 95% CI - 2.8-8.0, p <0.001).
-In contrast, adequate initial antimicrobial therapy has a protective effect (RR = 0.27, 95% CI = 0.17-0.42, p <0.001).
-It is necessary to emphasize the undoubted importance of microbiological express analysis with the Gram staining of the clinical material obtained before the appointment or change of antibiotic therapy.
-This method allows you to quickly obtain information about the proposed pathogen and differentially, at an early stage, to plan antibiotic therapy.
+The choice of drugs for empirical therapy is a complex task, since it depends on the antibiotic resistance of microorganisms in a particular medical institution, as well as on the presence of concomitant diseases, mono- or polymicrobial etiology of the infection and its localization.
+It has been established that an inadequate choice of the empirical antimicrobial therapy regimen increases mortality in patients with nosocomial infection by more than 4 times (RR - 4.8, 95% CI - 2.8-8.0, p <0.001).
+On the contrary, adequate initial antimicrobial therapy has a protective effect (RR - 0.27, 95% CI - 0.17-0.42, p <0.001).
+It is necessary to emphasize the undoubted importance of microbiological express analysis with Gram staining of clinical material obtained before the appointment or change of the antibacterial therapy regimen.
+This method allows one to quickly obtain information about the suspected pathogen and to plan antibacterial therapy in a differentiated manner, already at an early stage.

-Based on the results of the study of the spectrum of pathogens of the major nosocomial infections and their sensitivity to antimicrobial agents, it is possible to propose schemes of empirical antibacterial therapy of hospital infectious complications in the ICU.
+Based on the results of studying the spectrum of pathogens of the main nosocomial infections and their sensitivity to antimicrobial drugs, it is possible to propose schemes of empirical antibacterial therapy for hospital infectious complications in intensive care units.

-Schemes of empirical antibiotic therapy of nosocomial infections in intensive care units
+Schemes of empirical antibacterial therapy for nosocomial infections in intensive care units

 Localization